The Barn Theatre, Southwick Community Centre.

 I HAD thought the Noël Coward epidemic was over, but there was a fresh outbreak last week in Southwick when the Wick Theatre Company presented Blithe Spirit.

 Neil Shephard was in good form as Charles Condomine variously bewildered, angered and enchanted by the arrival of the ghost of his first wife Elvira.
-That two-way spirited lady was Miranda Bowen whose elegant gracefulness of movement was admirably suited.
+That two-ways spirited lady was Miranda Bowen whose elegant gracefulness of movement was admirably suited.

 Set construction and stage management teams had done excellent work on table rappings and the poltergeist finale in which ornaments, pictures, candlesticks, curtains and gramophone take on a life of their own.
-Douglas Tucker directed.